tigrannajaryan/govariant/README.md

 To see what each specific benchmark does prepend the label in the x axis with "BenchmarkVariant" and find the corresponding function (e.g. `BenchmarkVariantIntGet`).

+(Benchmarks are for amd64 version, compiled using go 1.15, running on Ubuntu 18 system with Intel i7 7500U processor).